johnsosoka/ifpa-api-python/docs/resources/tournaments.md

     The old `client.tournament.search(name="PAPA")` method is deprecated and will be removed in v1.0.0.
     Use the fluent query builder instead: `client.tournament.query("PAPA").get()`

+!!! success "State Filter Works Correctly"
+    Tournament search uses **exact matching** for state/province filtering, unlike player and director search which have a substring matching bug.
+You can reliably filter tournaments by state code without false positives.

+    See [Known Limitations](../guides/known-limitations.md#stateprovince-filter-broken) for details on the player/director state filter bug.

 ## Complex Query Examples

 Combine multiple filters for precise searches: